WBK-Robotics/industrial-assembly-taskboard/source/5-Assembly-Instructions-Elastic-Deformation.rst

 Assembly Instructions: Elastic Deformation
 ==========================================

-This page provides step-by-step instructions for assembling the Elastic Deformation task module of the Industrial Assembly Task Board.
+This section provides step-by-step instructions for assembling the Elastic Deformation task module of the Industrial Assembly Task Board.
 The module consists of three tasks: Snap Hook, Spring, and Circlip.

 .. image:: images/elastic_deformation_taskboard.png